best tea for headaches

 Peppermint herbal tea is frequently combined with other herbs and spices, such as lavender and ginger, to boost its healing and therapeutic properties.

-In addition to its potential for headache relief, peppermint tea can enhance alertness, soothe upset stomachs, treat irritable bowel syndrome, and help reduce stress and tension.
+In addition to its potential for headache relief, peppermint tea can enhance alertness, soothe upset stomachs, and treat irritable bowel syndrome.
+It helps reduce stress and tension.

 2. Ginger Tea